CCGS Jean Goodwill: Design

 CCGS Jean Goodwill is 83.7 m long overall and 77.77 m between perpendiculars.
 Her hull has a beam of 18 m and moulded depth of 8.5 m.
 At design draught, she draws 6.5 m of water, but can be loaded to a maximum draught of 7.22 m which corresponds to a displacement of 6,872 tons.
 Originally built to DNV ice class "ICE-10 Icebreaker", her hull structures and propulsion system will be upgraded to Polar Class 4 level and the vessel will be rated as Arctic Class 3 in Canadian service.
 Originally she was served by a crew of 23, but this will be reduced to 19 (9 officers and 10 crew) when the vessel is commissioned by the Canadian Coast Guard.
 There are also 9 additional berths.

-CCGS Jean Goodwill has four medium-speed diesel engines geared to two controllable pitch propellers in nozzles.
+Jean Goodwill has four medium-speed diesel engines geared to two controllable pitch propellers in nozzles.
 She has two eight-cylinder MaK 8M32 and two six-cylinder MaK 6M32 diesel engines rated at 3840 kW and 2880 kW each.
 With a total propulsion power of 13440 kW, she can achieve a maximum speed of 16 kn in open water and break 1 m ice at a continuous speed of 3 kn.
 In addition, she has two bow thrusters (one fixed, one retractable and azimuthing) and one transverse stern thruster for maneuvering and dynamic positioning.